onionshare/onionshare/docs/source/advanced.rst

 When browsing to an OnionShare service in Tor Browser, Tor Browser will prompt for the private key to be entered.

-You can make a OnionShare service accessible to the public.
-Set up an OnionShare receive service so the public can securely and anonymously send you files.
+You can allow the public to send you files by setting up an OnionShare receive service.
 In this case, it's better to disable the private key altogether.

 To turn off the private key for any tab, check the "This is a public OnionShare service (disables private key)" box before starting the server.